Check out the latest on-demand webinar, How to support your geo-distributed teams with Atlassian Data Center.

 You can provision a mirror or a mirror farm (cluster of mirrors) to serve repositories for CI/CD and release the system resources of your primary Bitbucket Data Center instance.

 Mirrors to serve high CI/CD loads

 Mirrors can also greatly improve Git clone speeds for distributed teams working with large repositories.
 Large repositories that take hours to clone from a Bitbucket instance over the Internet from the other side of the world can take minutes when cloned from a local mirror on a fast network.

-Many software development teams using Git have large repositories as a result of storing lots of historical information, using monolithic repositories, or storing large binary files (or all three).
+Many software development teams using Git have large repositories.
+This is a result of either storing lots of historical information, using monolithic repositories, or storing large binary files (sometimes all three).
 Companies with distributed software development teams often have little control over the network performance available to them between sites.
 In combination, this leads to a loss of development time when developers have to wait long periods to clone a large repository from across the world.

 How it works

 Self-healing is one of the main design principles for mirroring.
 Mirrors have the ability to detect and recover from a number of error scenarios, while All operations retry with exponential backoff.
 Smart mirroring also includes an anti-entropy system (the farm vet) which verifies the consistency of a mirror against the primary every 3 minutes.
 For more information and help with monitoring the health of your mirror farm, see Monitoring your mirror farm.

 Ready to get started setting up a mirror?